1. Who has been honoured with “National Tansen Samman” for the year 2023?

 Kaamya Karthikeyan, 17, became the youngest female to conquer the highest peaks on all seven continents, completing the Seven Summits Challenge.
 She reached Mount Vinson in Antarctica on December 24, 2024, at 17:20 Chilean Standard Time with her father, Cdr S Karthikeyan.
 Previously, she scaled Mt Kilimanjaro (Africa), Mt Elbrus (Europe), Mt Kosciuszko (Australia), Mt Aconcagua (South America), Mt Denali (North America), and Mt Everest (Asia).
 A Class 12 student at Navy Children School, Mumbai, Kaamya’s achievements have been praised by the Indian Navy and Prime Minister Modi.
 Her journey inspires young adventurers worldwide.

-9. Who has been appointed as the new space secretary and chairman of the Indian Space Research Organisation?
+7. Who has been appointed as the new Director General of the Central Reserve Police Force (CRPF)?

 Show Answer